Pete blogs about how RED January gets him through a tough month and helps him start the year in a positive way.

 My mental health has been more stable than at any other time in my adult life

-In 2019, RED will be a really important part of my training for my biggest running challenge yet: I will run the Brighton Marathon again in April and then in June, I'll take on my first ultra-marathon, running Race to the Tower.
+In 2019, RED January was a really important part of my training for my biggest running challenge yet: I ran the Brighton Marathon again in April and then in June, I took on my first ultra-marathon, running Race to the Tower.

 RED isn’t just about the training for races though.
 Ultimately, it’s about getting a focus and doing something that helps improve my mental health at a time when I know that it can easily dip really badly.